tradingeconomics/tradingeconomics/nodejs/Examples/README.md

 te.login('thisIsAFakeKey:thisIsAFakeKey');
 ```

-3. Use our methods to get data:
+3. Use our methods to get data

+Note: For more information about our methods and data, check our documentation [here](https://docs.tradingeconomics.com/?javascript#introduction)

 ```javascript
 te.getEarnings(symbol = 'aapl:us', start_date = '2016-01-01', end_date = '2017-12-31')